Department of Pharmaceutical Sciences Graduate Student Handbook

 Academic Standing

 Students entering our program will need to enroll in 12-credits per semester in the first year to be considered full-time.
-In subsequent years, nine credits per semester is considered full time.
+In subsequent years, 9-credits per semester is considered full-time.
 Continuous registration across consecutive semesters is required (fall, spring, and summer), including the semester where final degree requirements are met.

-Courses that have been granted waivers due to coursework at a prior institution are not used toward the minimum GPA requirement nor do they count towards satisfying the residency requirement.
+Courses that have been granted waivers due to coursework at a prior institution are not used towards the minimum GPA requirement nor do they count towards satisfying the residency requirement.

 Students awarded TA positions must meet and maintain a satisfactory level of performance in carrying out their TA duties or their position/stipend may be discontinued.